Auschwitz commemoration: Holocaust survivors and world leaders gather for 75th anniversary | DW | 27.01.2020

 Hundreds of Holocaust survivors will join delegates from world governments at the Auschwitz concentration camp on the 75th anniversary of its liberation.
 Jewish groups urged Germany to do more to combat anti-Semitism.

-Over 200 Holocaust survivors and delegates from more than 50 countries will gather at the site of the former Nazi concentration camp Auschwitz-Birkenau on Monday to mark the 75th anniversary of the camp's liberation.
+Over 200 Holocaust survivors and delegates from more than 50 countries have been gathering at the site of the former Nazi concentration camp Auschwitz-Birkenau on Monday to mark the 75th anniversary of the camp's liberation by Soviet troops.

 German President Frank-Walter Steinmeier met with three survivors in Berlin in the morning before travelling together with them to the site of the camp in Poland.

 Hermann Höllenreiter, Peter Gardosch and Pavel Tussig were all deported to Auschwitz as children.
-They were guests of honor at the German president's official residence, Bellevue Palace.
+They were guests of honor at the German president's official residence, Bellevue Palace in Berlin.

 German President Frank-Walter Steinmeier and his wife Elke Buedenbender speak to Peter Gardosch, Hermann Josef Hoellenreiner and Pavel Taussig